abdul-wahid022/shell-scripting-complete-guide/README.md

 ## 🔄 Loops

-Loops help you repeat tasks eiciently - perfect for processing multiple files or items!
+Loops help you repeat tasks efficiently - perfect for processing multiple files or items!

 ### For Loops:
 ```bash